freenas/freenas-docs/userguide/snippets/wizard.rst

 When you are finished making shares, click the "Next" button to advance to the screen shown in
-:numref:`Figure %s: Miscellaneous Settings <wizard6>`.
+:numref:`Figure %s <wizard6>`.

 .. _wizard6:

 .. figure:: images/wizard6.png

+   Miscellaneous Settings

-This screen can be used to configure the following settings:
+This screen can be used to configure these settings:

 * **Console messages:** check this box if you would like to view system messages at the bottom of the graphical administrative